-Pre-school students shall count as 1.0 head count students.
-All students shall count as 1.0 head count.
+All students, including preschool students, shall count as 1.0 head count.

 Annually a pool equivalent to 10 supplemental contract days per 1.0 FTE shall be made available for school nurses in order to develop Individual Health Plans for students with life-threatening illnesses in accordance with WAC 392-172A-03090.
 Each nurse may access this pool, based on the individual nurse's caseload, as agreed upon with the Health Services Manager.